 Also, try switching to grain-free dog food that contains more protein and fewer carbs to fix your pooch’s stool-eating problem.

-7. Check For Problems
+7. Check for Other Problems

 Worms are often visible in your dog’s stool, so make sure to check it from time to time, and deworm your dog according to your veterinarian recommendation.

-Also, ask your vet about the situation, and whether your dog should be checked for diabetes or thyroid issue.
+Also, ask your vet about the situation, and whether your dog should be checked for diabetes or a thyroid issue.

-8. BONUS: “Stop Dog Eating Poop” Products
+8. “Stop Dog Eating Poop” Products

 These products are meant to deter dogs from eating their poop by making it taste bitter, while some include ingredients that claim to help with digestion.